MicrosoftDocs/azure-sdk-docs-demo-2/reference-docs/key-vault/azure-keyvault-secrets/readme.md

 ```

 ## Troubleshooting

+See our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/keyvault/keyvault-secrets/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 Enabling logging may help uncover useful information about failures.
 In order to see a log of HTTP requests and responses, set the `AZURE_LOG_LEVEL` environment variable to `info`.
 Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`: